epccs/RPUno/Solenoid/README.md

 ```

-##  /0/run k,cycles
+##  /0/run k[,cycles]

-Start the solenoid k (1|2|3) operation for these cycles (1..255).
+Start the solenoid k (1|2|3) operation, with option to override cycles (1..255).

-After startup the solenoids are initialized with values (delay_start = 1..7, runtime= 1, delay = 3600, flow_stop = not used) that will cause each solenoid to operate for a second after a delay_start time that spaces there operation out by 3 seconds each (it insures all are in a known state).
+If EEPROM does not have settings the solenoids retains initialized values (delay_start = 1..7, runtime= 1, delay = 3600, flow_stop = not used) that will cause each solenoid to operate for a second after a delay_start time that spaces there operation out by 3 seconds each (it insures all are in a known state).

 After a solenoid has entered the delay state and let go of the flow meter resource another solenoid that is ready to use the flow meter will do so.
 Make sure to set the delay time long enough that all the other solenoids can use their runtime, or the flow meter becomes a resource constraint and some zones will get shorted.
 For example set all the delay times to 360 and make sure the combined runtimes do not add up to 360 (i.e. 100, 80, 120).